sacred-danny/beef-frontend/CONTRIBUTING.md

-# Contributing to the Wagyu ecosystem 🥞
+# Contributing to the Beef ecosystem 🥞

 Thanks for taking the time to contribute !
-You can start by reading our [Contribution guidelines](https://docs.wagyuswap.finance/code/contributing) first.
+You can start by reading our [Contribution guidelines](https://docs.Beefswap.finance/code/contributing) first.

 ## Setup